 Monogram says the shares are worth $10.41 each, although InvestmentNews reports that in a letter to shareholders last week the company indicated that the shares would not likely trade at that price if listed.

-After several Behringer Harvard REITs suffered huge losses, several brokerage firms stopped selling them.
-Those brokers remain responsible for these losses if they improperly recommended the Behringer REITs to clients.
+After some other Behringer Harvard REITs suffered huge losses, several brokerage firms stopped selling them.
+Those broker dealers remain responsible for these losses if they improperly recommended the Behringer REITs to clients, something we see all too often.

 In response to the InvestmentNews article, one industry member said, “Behringer has been milking clients for fees for the last 8 years, when they should have liquidated most or all of their REITs years ago (even at substantial losses) and returned the capital to clients.
 Anyone who invests client dollars with BH in any fund, regardless of the name, is committing malpractice.”